University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 One research proposal and one small-scale research project are submitted for examination during training.
 Trainees are required to submit the research proposal, which is the plan for their thesis projects, towards the end of their first year of training.
 The small-scale research project is submitted at the end of the second year of training, in either a journal article or NHS audit format.

 The doctoral research thesis offers trainees the opportunity to engage in a substantial piece of research, supported by an academic and a clinical supervisor.
-Theses are submitted during early May of the final year of training (early March for RPL trainees) and are assessed via oral examinations (vivas) in June.
+Theses are submitted during early May of the final year of training (early March for Recognition of Prior Learning trainees) and are assessed via oral examinations (vivas) in June.
 The thesis is submitted in a publication friendly portfolio format, normally comprising a systematic review and an original empirical project, both of which are written in the format of journal articles.

 Edinburgh is Scotland's historic capital with all the excellent facilities that you would expect in a major international city.
 The architecture, old and modern, is stunning.
 Sporting facilities include skiing, sailing, hill walking and rock climbing.
 There are numerous world class restaurants, galleries and museums.
 The University also has excellent recreational and social facilities.
 Scotland as a whole has easy access to artistic, cultural and sporting events, as well as some of the most inspiring areas of natural beauty in Europe.